openstack-archive/rack/tools/sample-apps/tweet-analyzer/README.md

 Before deploying our application, you have to deploy RACK Proxy.
 It's easy because we provide a useful shell `rack-client` to deploy Proxy automatically.
 We assume that RACK API is ready for access.
-Refer to [Deploy RACK](http://xxx.com) to deploy RACK API.
+Refer to [How to work RACK](https://github.com/stackforge/rack/tree/master/tools/setup) to deploy RACK API.

-Now let's log in to RACK API and create group-init.conf that is a configuration file of `rack-client` shell like below.
+Now let's log in to RACK API and create `group-init.conf` that is a configuration file of `rack-client` shell like below.
 Fill in the blanks according to your environment.

-group-init.conf
+**group-init.conf**
 ```
 [group]
 # Any group name you like